openbmc/openbmc/meta-openembedded/meta-oe/README.md

 Ubuntu
 sudo apt-get install gcc-multilib linux-libc-dev:i386

-Send pull requests to openembedded-devel@lists.openembedded.org with '[meta-oe]' in the subject'
+Send pull requests to openembedded-devel@lists.openembedded.org with '[meta-oe][nanbield]' in the subject'

 When sending single patches, please use something like:
-'git send-email -M -1 --to openembedded-devel@lists.openembedded.org --subject-prefix="meta-oe][PATCH"'
+'git send-email -M -1 --to openembedded-devel@lists.openembedded.org --subject-prefix="meta-oe][nanbield][PATCH"'

 You are encouraged to fork the mirror on GitHub https://github.com/openembedded/meta-openembedded to share your patches, this is preferred for patch sets consisting of more than one patch.